vcastilh/translation-noahMakefile/src/articles/tutorials/docker-valgrind.md

 [run at startup]: https://stackoverflow.com/c/42network/a/75/521

 Now, we can launch Docker.
-An docker indicator will be visible in the top right.
+A Docker indicator will be visible in the top right.
 Open the menu and wait for a green dot with the text "Docker is running".